nipreps/petprep/docs/faq.rst

 ------------

-Should I run quality control of my images before running *fMRIPrep*?
+Should I run quality control of my images before running *PETPrep*?
 --------------------------------------------------------------------
 Yes.
 You should do so before any processing/analysis takes place.